 For more information on preparing and distributing commercial invoices, see GISTnet headings: Commercial Invoice and Shipping Document Distribution Based on Specific Functional Needs.

 A packing list is recommended to facilitate customs clearance.

-  In general, it is recommended that a packing list be used with all shipments containing more than one shipping unit of packaged cargo.
+In general, even when it is not required by regulation, it is recommended that a packing list be used with all shipments containing more than one shipping unit of packaged cargo.
 Most countries require a packing list be provided together with the commercial invoice.
 The required information must be consistent with all information shown on the commercial invoice.